 A good example of this comes from beauty YouTubers who try on new cosmetic products in their videos.
 They’ve specifically partnered with the likes of these companies to promote these products.

 In the middle of trying out the product, they’ll display a link in YouTube cards, and give users a way to purchase those products.

 Seeing the amount of traffic and views these YouTubers get, it comes as no surprise that this promotional method is a win-win for both the sponsor and the sponsored.

 While some strategies might just be confined to a particular region, entertainment commerce holds no such bounds.
 It’s a multinational concept that works whether you’re in Beijing, New York, or London.

 Why wouldn’t it work?
 With the market being saturated enough as it is for a variety of different products, it makes sense to be innovative.

 This comes under the major umbrella of influencer marketing.
 It moves away from the dull shopping experience and gives you beneficial returns in the long run.

 With entertainment commerce, it’s all about getting the much-needed traffic.
-Afterwards, it’s all about conversion rate optimization and how you can convert the traffic into paying customers.
+Afterward, it’s all about conversion rate optimization and how you can convert the traffic into paying customers.

 If you’re looking to get your traffic converted, you need a high-quality website.
 Because of that, you can contact Codup’s eCommerce development services.

-This will help you provide the much-needed website experience for your incoming audience to convert for.
+This will help you provide the much-needed website experience for your incoming audience to convert.